How to Effectively Report Financials to Non-Profit Boards

 • Not spending too much time speaking to “business as usual” outcomes or emphasizing data around “status quo” events

-Ultimately, your executive director board will want a clear line of sight between if and how funds are being spent in keeping with your NPO’s mission.
+Ultimately, your executive director board will want a clear line of sight on whether and how funds are being spent in keeping with your NPO’s mission.

 Core KPIs for NPOs

-Speaking of mission, your board will also be looking for input on how well your organization is performing in terms of meeting its goals.
+Speaking of mission, your board will also seek input on how well your organization meets its goals.

 Key performance indicators (KPIs) give executive directors a standardized way to examine trends and compare data across different locations or periods of time.
-All of which allows them to stay focused on the big picture, rather than getting bogged down by details.
+KPIs help them focus on the big picture rather than getting bogged down with the details.

 Not every KPI will benefit every NPO.
-But the right metrics will make it easier for your board to track and monitor business objectives.
+However, the right metrics will make tracking and monitoring business objectives easier for your board.

-When it comes to effective nonprofit board reporting, how you report your data is just as important as what information you share.
+When it comes to effective non-profit board briefing, how you report your data is just as important as what information you share.
+Here are three best practices that will improve the quality of your briefing to the board.

 1. Prepare the necessary financial statements ahead of time

-Not only should you give every board member the opportunity to review your financials in advance (so they can ask well-informed questions during board meetings), it’s critical to keep your bookkeeping up to date so reports are accurate, timely, and primed to generate thoughtful decisions.
+Not only should NPOs allow every board member to review your financials in advance (so they can ask well-informed questions during board meetings), but it’s critical to keep your bookkeeping up to date so reports are accurate, timely, and primed to generate thoughtful decisions.

-As we’ve discussed, not all nonprofit board members will be equipped to read, understand, or apply complicated financials.
-So you may want to familiarize them with how to navigate statements and other reports, and what to look for in terms of impactful factors.
+Not all nonprofit board members can read, understand, or apply complicated financials.
+So, you may want to familiarize them with how to navigate statements and other reports and what to look for in terms of impactful factors.

 2. Use the right reporting tools